marketing-relevance/postcss-font-awesome/README.md

 Font Awesome must be installed using a package manager in order for this plugin to work: https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers

 See [PostCSS] docs for examples for your environment.

+## TODO

+[ ] Maybe add an option to use the font awesome API and supply an api key to fetch pro icons so the NPM package doesn't need to be installed.
+Useful when using font awesome's kit's or CDN.